 TI uses ISO 26262-10, Figure 9 as the basis for all FMEDA calculations.
 Each of the rows in the FMEDA is given a portion of the overall device failure rate based on its transistor count or area (package FIT is calculated separately based on the number of device pins).
-Then based on the selections that are made in Section 3.3, the FMEDA will categorize the failure rate accordingly.
-The user can see the details of this categorization in the 'Details - ISO26262' tab.
+Then based on the selections that are made in Section 2.2.3,

-3 Using the FMEDA Spreadsheet Tool
+2.2 Using the FMEDA Spreadsheet Tool